 But fall doesn’t really exist in Southern California where I live.
-In fact it’s hard to feel like seasons exist at all when it’s constantly 70 degrees and sunny.
+In fact it’s hard to feel like seasons exist at all when the average temperature is 70 degrees and sunny.
 Without external clues from the passing seasons it is easy for time to escape without warning.
-I recently went home to Long Valley, New Jersey to participate in all my favorite fall activities.
+I recently went home to Long Valley, New Jersey to participate in all my favorite fall activities in the garden state.

 “Life starts all over again when it gets crisp in the fall”–F. Scott Fitzgerald

 As I drove to my family home in Long Valley from Newark airport, I knew it was a good choice.
 Our home is in a farm town.
 As we drove along there were corn mazes and pumpkin sales and signs for apple cider.
 It was a crisp clear day and as I looked up from the valley, I saw the nearby mountains covered in colorful leaves, vibrant oranges and yellows.
 Yes, it was good to be home.